tecnomod-um/oquare-metrics/README.md

 > NOTE: :warning:
 >
 > * **IMPORTANT:** Currently you must have both Java and Python installed in the runner machine.
 This can be done by either a Docker image which has both, or by calling actions/setup-java and actions/setup-python
+> * This action module creates new files and modifies the repository.
+Make sure to either allow actions to read and write in the repository, or to add a permissions entry with contents: write.
 > * The module has been tested to work under Java 8 Temurin Distribution as well as Python 3.9.4.
 > * By default the module will save the generated contents in a folder named ./OQuaRE